AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       Self.B := new Integer'(0);
    end Child'Constructor;

-   procedure Child'Clone (Self : Child; To : in out Child) is begin
-      Self'Super'Clone (To);
-      --  Copy the parent part with 'Super, which copies only the Root slice, not --  an assignment.
-An assignment would also run 'Adjust on the still --  incomplete target.
-Like every 'Super call, this is non-dispatching.
-      Free (To.B);
-      To.B := new Integer'(Self.B.all);
-   end Child'Clone;

-   procedure Child'Adjust
-     (Self : in out Child; From : Root'Class; Copied_As : Tag) is
+   procedure Child'Adjust (Self : in out Child; From : Root)
+      with Super (From)
+   is
    begin
+      Free (Self.B);
+      Self.B := new Integer'(From.B.all);

-      if not Is_Descendant_At_Same_Level (Copied_As, Child'Tag) then
+      if From not in Child'Class then
-         --  The assignment was made through a view above Child, so B was not --  copied and may be inconsistent with A. Re-derive it.
-Note that this --  is decided from the assignment view (Copied_As), not from From's --  type: Root (C1) := Root (C2) is partial even when From is a Child.
-         Self.B.all := Self.A.all;
+         --  This was a partial assignment, fix the A / B consistency Self.B.all := Self.A.all;
       end if;
    end Child'Adjust;